xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 1. ConcreteObserver::~ConcreteObserver()
 2. ConcreteObservable::notify()
-3. _ConcreteObserver::onNotify()_
+3. ConcreteObserver::onNotify()
-4. _AbstractObserver::~AbstractObserver_
+4. AbstractObserver::~AbstractObserver()

-At the time of `ConcreteObserver::onNotify()` call, the `ConcreteObserver` is partially destroyed.
-This is where the _race condition_ happens.

-TODO: Need to refer back to your introduction of the lock and spell out why the lock would not work.
+Previously to ensure the exclusive call to `add`, `remove` and `notify` function of `AbstractObservable`, we use a lock.
+But the destructor of `ConcreteObserver` and `notify` function of `AbstractObservable` are not exclusive.
+Hence when an event is triggered while the destructor `ConcreteObserver` is executing, the `onNotify` of the `ConcreteObserver` will be called on a (partially) destroyed object.
+This is why the race condition can happen.

 ## Is there a better way?